Small Town Fundraising: Your Guide to Big Impact

 Your promotional materials are your fundraiser’s first impression, so make them count.
 You don’t need a professional designer to create something beautiful and effective.
 Use visuals and video to tell a compelling story and grab people’s attention.
 Free tools like Canva offer easy-to-use templates for flyers, social media posts, and posters that you can place in local coffee shops and community centers.
 The goal is to show up differently on each platform, using the format people already engage with there.
 On Instagram, that might be a short, inspiring video, while a well-designed flyer works best for a community bulletin board.
 Focus on clear information and powerful images that connect people to the reason you are fundraising.

-Use Online Platforms to Amplify Your Local Efforts
+How to Use Online Tools to Support Your Local Fundraiser

 Your local connections are your greatest strength, and online tools can help you reach even more people in your community.
 Think of digital platforms not as a replacement for face-to-face interaction, but as a megaphone for your message.
 By combining your in-person events with a smart online strategy, you can make it easier for people to find, share, and support your cause.